gauditech/gaudi-docs/docs/getting-started/how-it-works.md

 ## First application

 Let's walk through some of Gaudi's basic concepts by describing a simple book reviews application.
 This is not a full tutorial with all the details, just a conceptual walkthrough.
-You can find detailed tutorials in our [tutorials](../tutorials) section.
+You can find detailed tutorials in our tutorials section.

 ### Create a model

-As any other application, let's start with our models.
+As for any other application, let's start with models.

 Gaudi model language is designed to be very intuitive and database agnostic.
 The idea is to worry about describing your models and relationships between them instead of database details.